 Michael P. West

-Michael West is an experienced litigator in his twenty-sixth year of practice, with a primary focus on the long-term care industry.
+Michael West is an experienced litigator in his twenty-seventh year of practice, with a primary focus on the long-term care industry.
 Michael has successfully represented clients in jury trials and bench trials in state and federal courts and in arbitrations over a wide variety of practice areas.

-In the long-term care arena, Michael represents corporate and individual clients in all aspects of litigation regarding claims against residential care facilities for the elderly, assisted living facilities and skilled nursing facilities.
-Michael has successfully represented his clients in claims of elder abuse, intentional torts, wrongful death, fraud, emotional distress, unfair business practices and violation of statutory duties.
-He regularly assists owners, managers and employees of facilities in defeating requests for punitive damages, treble damages, restitution, injunctive relief and attorneys' fees.
+Michael focuses his practice on the defense of providers in the long term care industry by representing corporate and individual clients in all aspects of litigation regarding claims against residential care facilities for the elderly (including memory care), skilled nursing facilities, and hospice providers.
+Michael has successfully represented his clients against claims of elder abuse, intentional torts, wrongful death, fraud, emotional distress, unfair business practices, violation of patient’s rights, breach of contract and breach of statutory duties.
+He regularly assists owners, operators, managers and employees of facilities in defeating requests for punitive damages, treble damages, restitution, injunctive relief and attorneys’ fees.

 Michael’s wide-ranging experience helping clients address long-term care claims includes matters arising out of resident falls from beds, wheelchairs, walkers and chairs, or simply when ambulating independently.
 He has handled claims involving pressure ulcers, delayed care, medication errors, elopement, choking, resident-on-resident altercations, thefts and sexual conduct, and alleged intentional staff misconduct towards residents.
 He has also defended facility owners, staff and caregivers in matters relating to residents with memory deficits, and understands the unique nuances and challenges associated with such disputes within the memory-care environment.